AliceO2Group/AliceO2/Detectors/Raw/README.md

 with the `OutputSpec`s indicated in the configuration file (or defaults).
 Each link data gets `SubSpecification` according to DataDistribution scheme.

 If `--loop` argument is provided, data will be re-played in loop.
 The delay (in seconds) can be added between sensding of consecutive TFs to avoid pile-up of TFs.
+By default at each iteration the data will be again read from the disk.
+Using `--cache-data` option one can force caching the data to memory during the 1st reading, this avoiding disk I/O for following iterations, but this option should be used with care as it will eventually create a memory copy of all TFs to read.

 At every invocation of the device `processing` callback a full TimeFrame for every link will be added as a multi-part `FairMQ` message and relayed by the relevant channel.
 By default each part will be a single CRU super-page of the link.
 This behaviour can be changed by providing `part-per-hbf` option, in which case each HBF will be added as a separate HBF.